sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-4/Dynamic-Memory-Allocation.md

 ### Implicit Free Lists

 An allocator needs some way of keeping track of the boundaries between blocks, and a way to distinguish free blocks from allocated blocks.
-One way of doing this is implicityl within the block of memory.
+One way of doing this is implicitly within the block of memory.
 The block can contain a header which stores the size of the block, followed by the payload and optional padding:

 ![[Pasted image 20230201220818.png]]

 Assuming a double word allignment rule (8 bytes) addresses will always be saved at multiples of 8, meaning the last 3 bits of the block size will be 0.
 This means we can use the last 3 bits to encode something else, in this case it is whether or not the block is allocated or free.

-At the end of the heap space we need a special "end" block which has a size and allocated bit of 0.
+At the end of the heap space we need a special "end" block which is set to allocated and has a size of 0.
 The Implicit Free list is simple but inefficient as it takes linear time to search the free list.
 The systems allignment requirement as well as the allocators block format imposes a minimum block size rule.

 Allocated blocks can be placed in three ways:
 * First fit: Searches through the implicit free list allocates first block found that is big enough.